 The Executive Director or designee shall make available copies of this Policy free of charge.
-The annual notice of this Policy may be made available on OCS' website.

-OCS shall annually provide written notification of OCS' UCP to employees, students, parents/guardians, advisory committees, private school officials or representatives, and other interested parties as applicable.
+The annua notice of this policy may be made available on OCS's website.
+OCS shall annually provide written notification of OCS's uniform complaint procedures to employees, students, parents and/or guardians, advisory committees, private school officials or representatives and other interested parties as applicable.

-The annual notice shall be in English.
-When necessary under Education Code section 48985, if fifteen (15) percent or more of the students enrolled in OCS speak a single primary language other than English, this annual notice will also be provided to the parent/guardian of any such students in their primary language.
+The annual notice shall be in English, and when necessary, in the primary language of a parent/guardian, pursuant to section 48985 of the Education Code if fifteen (15) percent or more of the pupils enrolled in OCS speak a single primary language other than English.